zizitizi/my-devops-Roadmap/Docker/S17dockerstack.md

 2- crash that node or turn off and turn on that node?

-practice4 - what and how is labeling? how can we label workers and masters in docker swarm?
+practice4 - what and how is labeling? how can we label workers and masters in docker swarm? wich command is for label node? wich command is for assign service for specific node?

+## swarm labeling

+in real we dont have virtual clustering in swarm. but with labeling we can do it manually.  in practice when we have 5 server or node one solution is make 2 swarm cluster with  2 for staging and 3 for production. but its not best practice. we do 5 node in one swarm cluster and label with 2 stg and 3 with prd .

+docker service create --label stg

+docker service create --label prd

+then make all 5 node masters and workers. its persist to fault of 2 node.